Ask a question or call 0800 422 733

 Elective courses

-As part of your Kaitiaki Whenua Trainee Ranger journey, you can tailor your learning by selecting from a range of elective courses.
-These electives are designed to deepen your practical skills and cultural understanding in conservation work, allowing you to focus on areas that align with your interests and career goals.
+Tailor your learning by selecting from a range of elective courses, designed to deepen your practical skills and cultural understanding in conservation work, allowing you to focus on areas that align with your interests and career goals.